mechcloud/mechcloud-site-content/about-me.md

 ITOps
 -----
 * Deploy vRA/vSphere/NSX-T on IBM Cloud from scratch (without using anything from 'IBM Cloud for VMWare Solutions' offering).
-* Wiregurad VPN setup (it was done to overcome absence of client-to-site vpn feature in IBM Cloud VPC/Classic Networking)
+* Wiregurad VPN setup (it was done to overcome missing client-to-site vpn feature in IBM Cloud VPC/Classic Networking)
 * Hardware based gateway appliance (AT&T vRouter and Juniper vSRX)

 Open Source